cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_bosh_openstack.html.md

 ---
-Install Bosh using Micro BOSH on OpenStack
+title: Install Bosh using Micro BOSH on OpenStack
 ---

 1. Deploy micro BOSH on OpenStack.
 See the steps in the previous section (Installing Micro BOSH on a VM)